westpoint-robotics/spot-ros-docker/Readme.md

 ```

-To override default config, mount files into `/spot/config`.
+To override default config, mount files into `/spot/config` (or anywhere you choose, really).
-The startup script launches `/spot/config/driver.launch`
+By default, the startup script launches `/spot/config/driver.launch`
 which in turn expects `/spot/config/spot_ros.yaml`.

-Add whatever you'd like, but name the starting launch file `driver.launch`.
+If you mount files in elsewhere, be sure to pass a `launch_file` env arg to specify the path (or specify in the command).

 example arg to mount a config volume:
 ```bash